JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 });
 ```

 However convoluted this may appear at first, do not let that intimidate you.
-The name of the widget (`play`) corresponds to the name used to generate the scaffold, it can also be seen in the `createWidget` function used inside the `play.R` file.
+The name of the widget (`play`) corresponds to the name used to generate the \index{scaffold}, it can also be seen in the `createWidget` function used inside the `play.R` file.

 ```r
 htmlwidgets::createWidget(